erickrudelman/Political_Tweets_Classification_Sentiment_Analysis/README.md

 When engaging in Social Listening, both quantitative and qualitative information can be delivered to comprehensively grasp the dynamics of the digital world.
 By tracking online discussions, one can decipher what people are saying, when, and why.
 These insights are invaluable for tailoring strategies to target audiences effectively.

 ### **Scope**
 The scope of this project extends beyond Social Listening and initiates with the acquisition of a robust dataset of Twitter conversations.
 Ideally, these conversations would be directly scraped from Twitter using the Twitter API.
-However, due to high associated costs, an alternative dataset has been obtained from _______.
+However, due to high associated costs, an alternative dataset has been obtained from [Republican vs Democrat Tweets](https://www.kaggle.com/datasets/kapastor/democratvsrepublicantweets).

 Following an analysis of the dataset to identify data quality issues, feature engineering opportunities, and other notable observations related to data processing, the data will undergo preprocessing for further analysis.
 The initial analysis will involve Sentiment Analysis to categorize conversations into positive, negative, or neutral tones.
 Additionally, features such as counts of the most positive and negative words, word cloud representations, and other descriptive visualizations will be extracted.